ibm-cloud-docs/containers/costs-reserved.md

 If you are a member of an account that has contract reservation set to expire within 30 days, you must renew to prevent loss of service.
 {: shortdesc}

-If you have more worker nodes than reservation capacity at the time of contract expiration, worker nodes will be deleted until they no longer exceed the reservation's current total capacity.
+If you have more worker nodes than reservation capacity at the time of contract expiration, worker nodes are deleted until they no longer exceed the reservation's current total capacity.
 {: note}

 To prevent loss of service, you must create new contracts for your existing reservations to replace the expiring ones.
 Alternatively, if you choose to not continue with reservations, you must create a new worker pool not using a reservation, and migrate workloads over before the contract expiration date.